itsmehara/learn_dataengineer/sql_queries/readme.md

 An exhaustive list of SQL topics to achieve expert-level SQL query skills.

-You can structure your learning and note-taking around these topics, including detailed explanations, examples, and real-world scenarios.
+We can structure our learning and note-taking around these topics, including detailed explanations, examples, and real-world scenarios.

 ---